 - You must first be enrolled in at least one unit for the unit to appear in CAS.
 If you un-enrol from a unit it will disappear in CAS but this does not affect your academic standing.
 Use studentConnect to add units to your enrolment.
 It may take up to 1 hour after enrolment for a unit to appear in CAS.

-- CAS may not display correctly in older browsers.
+- CAS may not display correctly in older browsers (like Internet Explorer).
 We recommend that you update to a more recent version if you are having difficulty, or use a computer in one of our libraries.

-- If the only classes you can attend are full or clash, please contact the your Student Advising Office.
+- If the only classes you can attend are full or clash, please send an email to the contact address given in your timetable page in CAS.
+You can also send a SWAP request for the full class.
+CAS will process the request instantly if there is an available spot.
+If not, your request will be in pending queue.
+Alternatively, please contact the your Student Advising Office.
 This information is available in studentConnect when you log in and is also listed on the Current Students web page.

-- If you need assistance using the CAS interface, please feel free to contact a member of the First Year Experience Team, or you can ask staff for help in person at one of our libraries across campus.
+If you need further assistance, there are drop-in help sessions for new students during Orientation week (O-Week) - check the UniStart website for dates and times or you can ask staff for help in person at one of our libraries across campus.